 Acetaminophen level, because some products contain both salicylate and acetaminophen

-Your healthcare provider may also give you a physical exam and take your health history.
+Your healthcare provider may also give you a physical exam and take your health and

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, the method used

 for the test, and other things.
 Your test results may not mean you have a problem.